All Episodes

 These little innocent babes, the future of America, are going to be served breakfast at their desks in the classroom.

-State controlled associated press news report doesn't specify what's on the menu or mention if the students are allowed to tip their waiters or if credit cards are accepted.
+State-controlled Associated Press News Report doesn't specify what's on the menu or mention if the students are allowed to tip their waiters or if credit cards are accepted.

-But I mean schools give out condoms.
+But schools give out condoms.

 Why not serve breakfast to the kids who are too tired to get up early for a free meal because they don't want to be stigmatized, nor do they want to have to leave the parking lot for the school cafeteria?

-Look, uh I understand and and uh you should too, uh, ladies and gentlemen, that uh today's parents don't have time or even the inclination to pop open a cereal box, pour some milk on it to feed their own kids.
+Look, I understand, and you should too, ladies and gentlemen, that today's parents don't have time or even the inclination to pop open a cereal box, pour some milk on it to feed their own kids.

-Do you realize parents are so busy, they're under so much pressure and stress.
+Do you realize parents are so busy?

-This ladies and gentlemen is the new American.
+This, ladies and gentlemen, is the new American.

 Old rules no longer apply.